WyattJordan/bio/README.md

 ## Long-term things to try
-[WebGPU](https://webgpu.github.io/webgpu-samples/?sample=helloTriangle#main.ts) (and instructions for user to enable it on different platforms)
+[WebGPU](https://webgpu.github.io/webgpu-samples/?sample=helloTriangle#main.ts) (and instructions for user to enable it on different platforms), see [WebGPU fundamentals](https://webgpufundamentals.org/)